 Here’s what you should know about feeding rice to cats.

 When Is Rice Bad For Cats?

 - Uncooked rice.
-It is difficult to digest and can lead to gas, bloating, and upset stomach.
+It’s difficult to digest and can lead to gas, bloating, and upset stomach.
 Furthermore, uncooked rice can contain a natural pesticide called lectin, which can cause diarrhea or vomiting.
-It is an urban myth that uncooked rice will cause your cat’s stomach to explode, but it is still not safe for cats to eat.
+It is an urban myth that uncooked rice will cause your cat’s stomach to explode, but it’s still not safe for cats to eat.

 - New food.
 Some cats are particularly sensitive to eating new things.
 If they aren’t used to rice, they may vomit or suffer from digestion problems.

 - Kittens.
 Young cats should not eat rice as it can negatively affect development.

 - Seasoning, sauces, or additives.
 Salt, spices, garlic, onions, and other foods and additives commonly mixed with rice are potentially toxic for cats.
 If you give your cat rice, make sure it’s plain.

 - Commercial pet food filler.
 Some commercial pet foods use grains, like rice, as filler, which has little nutritional value.
 If this concerns you, talk to your veterinarian about proper nutrition for your cat.

 When Is Rice Good For Cats?

 Both plain brown rice and plain white rice can be good for cats with an upset stomach, so long as it’s fully cooked.